 Personal loan top-up options as well as transfer of existing loans.

-*Note: For the EMI and repayment calculation, it is assumed that a loan amount of Rs.5 lakh has been availed for a 3-year term at an interest of 22% p.a., with a processing fee of 5%.
+*Note: For the EMI and repayment calculation, it is assumed that a loan amount of Rs.5 lakh has been availed for a 3-year term at an interest of 11.99% p.a.

 Swap charges: Rs.500